isha27255/ToDoApi-FastApi/README.md

 ```
 ### Authentication
 We have implemented OAuth2 security in our FastAPI application to ensure secure access to the Todo List API.

+To access the API we have to create a new user and generate token for that user.
+And then the other routes which are protected will get
+authenticated.